 There are no limits on how much you can raise using the Offering Memorandum, Accredited Investors, Family, Friends, and Business Associates exemptions.

 Investor limits are determined based on the exemptions that you are using to raise capital.
-Here is a brief summary of the exemptions, for a full explanation please refer to our Investor Regulation Page.
+Here is a brief summary of the exemptions, for a full explanation please refer to our Securities Regulation Page.

 Under the BC Crowdfunding exemption investors have a limit of $1,500 for each company.